awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/monitoring-with-cloudwatch-logs.md

 For example, if you create a delivery stream "MyStream" with Amazon Redshift as the destination and enable Kinesis Data Firehose error logging, the following are created on your behalf: a log group named `aws/kinesisfirehose/MyStream` and two log streams named **S3Delivery** and **RedshiftDelivery**\.
 In this example, the **S3Delivery** log stream is used for logging errors related to delivery failure to the intermediate S3 bucket\.
 The **RedshiftDelivery** log stream is used for logging errors related to Lambda invocation failure and delivery failure to your Amazon Redshift cluster\.

-If you enable Kinesis Data Firehose error logging through the AWS CLI or an AWS SDK using the `CloudWatchLoggingOptions` configuration, you must create a log group and a log stream in advance\.
+You can enable Kinesis Data Firehose error logging through the AWS CLI, the API, or AWS CloudFormation using the `CloudWatchLoggingOptions` configuration\.
+To do so, create a log group and a log stream in advance\.
 We recommend reserving that log group and log stream for Kinesis Data Firehose error logging exclusively\.
 Also ensure that the associated IAM policy has `"logs:putLogEvents"` permission\.
 For more information, see [Controlling Access with Amazon Kinesis Data Firehose ](controlling-access.md)\.

 Note that Kinesis Data Firehose does not guarantee that all delivery error logs are sent to CloudWatch Logs\.
 In circumstances where delivery failure rate is high, Kinesis Data Firehose samples delivery error logs before sending them to CloudWatch Logs\.